Choose a topic

 Nutrition North Canada Performance Measurement Strategy

-- Nutrition North Canada Performance Measurement Strategy (January 2016)
+- Archived: Nutrition North Canada Performance Measurement Strategy (January 2016)

-The updated strategy aims to strengthen the Program's ability to measure progress on three key Nutrition North Canada objectives:
+The strategy continues to support Crown-Indigenous Relations and Northern Affairs Canada's (CIRNAC) ability to measure progress on three key Nutrition North Canada performance indicators:

 2014 Fall Report of the Auditor General on Nutrition North Canada

-The Office of the Auditor General (OAG) conducted an audit that covered the period between April 2, 2011 and June 30, 2014 of Nutrition North Canada (NNC).
-The full report, including Chapter 6 which focuses on NNC, is available on the OAG website
+The Office of the Auditor General (OAG) conducted an audit that covered the period between April 2, 2011 and June 30, 2014 of NNC.
+The full report, including Chapter 6 which focuses on NNC, is available on the OAG website.

-Actions taken by AANDC in response to the OAG’s recommendations
+Actions taken in response to the OAG's recommendations

 Study of Northern food retailing

-This study, undertaken by the Enrg Research Group, at the request of AANDC, provides an analysis of the grocery retail system in northern Canada, considers how NNC influences the northern grocery industry, and provides recommendations to respond to the economics of providing perishable, nutritious food to the North.
+This study, undertaken by the Enrg Research Group, at the request of INAC (now CIRNAC), provides an analysis of the grocery retail system in northern Canada, considers how NNC influences the northern grocery industry, and provides recommendations to respond to the economics of providing perishable, nutritious food to the North.

 Northern Food Retail Data Collection & Analysis (Fall 2014)